armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-1.md

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2018/Task_1/cid_call.png)

 The _cid function takes 3 arguments, each are pointers to data return, they are set to the IP address, victim id, and the time-based one time password (TOTP).
+(Correction: The 1st argument to _cid is a pointer to a buffer that should already be set to the IP address.
+If it is NULL then _cid will call the _gia function to determine the IP address.)

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2018/Task_1/otp_code.png)